liujingbreak/ts-l12n/README.md

-PoC of AngularJS based text resource Translation toolkit
+PoC of AngularJS based i18n text resource tool
 --------------

-This PoC is a PoC of server side i18n text resource solution
+This PoC is for server side i18n text resource solution.
+Focusing on proove feasibility of making a smart tool for Text parsing, fetching, replacing, translation at compilation time.

 ## In general

-Written in javascript based on Node.js, it is better to be packed as a Grunt task along with other Grunt tasks like urglify and less, run at compilation time or as a git hook.
+Written in javascript based on Node.js, it is better to be packed as a Grunt task along with other Grunt tasks like urglify, run at compilation time or as a git hook.

 This Poc only demostrates how server side can do text replacement job.

 ## Basic Idea

  * Run `the tool` to
- scan and fetch `i18n text` from HTML files ( including AngularJS template HTML files) and Javascript inline template in form as String literals, save in `translate` folder.
+ scan and fetch `i18n text` from HTML files ( including AngularJS template HTML files) and Javascript inline template in form as String literals, save in `translate` folder along with other information like line number, file location, offset ...

  * Translate tool (Crowdin or TS 2.5 Translate App) picks up text information from `translate` folder, interpreter crew do translation job, deploy translated resource to `translate` folder.